exoriente/nodice/03_01_combat.md

 ## Using weapons and armor

-Weapons and armor can give great advantage in combat if combined with the right training on how to use them.
+Weapons and armor can give great advantage in combat if combined with the right training in how to use them.
 This counts not only for weapons, but also for armor.
 Exploiting armor effectively in combat requires knowledge, skill and training.
 Even without such training having at least some weapon is critical when fighting armed opponents.

 - `-3` : Unarmed and opposed by at least one armed opponent